 Figure 8 – This pattern allows sound to be back captured from 2 sides of the mic, both front and back.
 I’ve never used this pattern for anything

 I use this mic for recording choirs, vocals, foley, instruments (all types).
-I like this mic because it has somewhat of an edgy sound to it.
+Aside from its versatility, I love its edgy sound.

 So, I purchased more of the exact same model hoping to turn a profit, but not much luck.
 A few were good, the rest weren’t even close, nowhere near the quality of the 1st.
 Behringer is a great company (kicking out affordable gear), but their quality control…